-Fulmar Litter EcoQO monitoring in the Netherlands - Update 2014.
+Fulmar Litter EcoQO monitoring in the Netherlands - Update 2015

 Marine debris has serious economic and ecological consequences.
 Economic impacts are most severe for coastal communities, tourism, shipping and fisheries.
 Marine wildlife suffers from entanglement and ingestion of debris, with microparticles potentially affecting marine food chains up to the level of human consumers.
 In the North Sea, marine litter problems were firmly recognized by bordering countries in 2002 when they assigned OSPAR the task to include marine plastic litter in the system of Ecological Quality Objectives (EcoQOs) (North Sea Ministerial Conference 2002).
-At that time, in the Netherlands, marine litter was already monitored by the abundance of plastic debris in stomachs of a seabird, the Northern Fulmar (Fulmarus glacialis).
+At that time, in the Netherlands, marine litter was already monitored by the abundance of plastic debris in stomachs of a seabird species, the Northern Fulmar (Fulmarus glacialis).
 Fulmars are purely offshore foragers that ingest all sorts of litter from the sea surface and do not regurgitate poorly degradable diet components like plastics.
-Initial size of ingested debris is usually in the range of millimetres to centimeters, but may be considerably larger for flexible items as for instance threadlike or sheetlike materials.
+Initial size of ingested debris is usually in the range of millimetres to centimetres, but may be considerably larger for flexible items as for instance threadlike or sheetlike materials.
 Items must gradually wear down in the muscular stomach to a size small enough for passage to the intestines.
 During this process, plastics accumulate in the stomach to a level that integrates litter levels encountered in their foraging area for a period of probably up to a few weeks.
-The Dutch monitoring approach using beached fulmars was developed for international implementation by OSPAR as one of its EcoQOs for the North Sea (OSPAR 2008, 2009, 2010a,b; Van Franeker et al. 2011) and the same approach is now also implemented as an indicator for 'Good Environmental Status (GES)' in the Marine Strategy Framework Directive (MSFD) (EC 2008, 2010; Galgani et al. 2010; MSFD GES Technical Subgroup on Marine Litter 2011).
-OSPAR has set the preliminary target for acceptable ecological conditions in the North Sea as:
+The Dutch monitoring approach using beached fulmars was developed for international implementation by OSPAR as one of its EcoQOs for the North Sea (OSPAR 2008, 2009, 2010a,b; Van Franeker et al. 2011).
+This approach is now also implemented as an indicator for 'Good Environmental Status (GES)' in the Marine Strategy Framework Directive (MSFD) (EC 2008, 2010; Galgani et al. 2010; MSFD GES Technical Subgroup on Marine Litter 2011).
+International guidelines on the monitoring methods and data presentation have been published (OSPAR 2015a,b).